Australian tropical cyclone season long-range forecast

 About the long-range forecasts

-This long-range forecast uses the statistical relationships between tropical cyclone numbers and two indicators: the Southern Oscillation Index (SOI) and the Niño3.4 sea surface temperature anomaly.
+The tropical cyclone season long-range forecast uses the statistical relationships between historical tropical cyclone numbers and two indicators: the Southern Oscillation Index (SOI) and the Niño3.4 sea surface temperature (SST) anomaly (relative to the 1991–2020 average).
 These two indicators provide a measure of the atmospheric and oceanic state, respectively, of El Niño-Southern Oscillation (ENSO).

 Interpreting the long-range forecast

-During El Niño events, there are typically less tropical cyclones than average, while more tend to occur during La Niña events.
-As always, it is essential that all local communities prepare for the cyclone season regardless of the long-range forecast.
+During El Niño events, there are typically fewer tropical cyclones than average, while more tend to occur during La Niña events.

 Australian region long-range forecast accuracy

-Over the entire Australian Region, this statistical relationship has proven to be highly accurate, or a skilful way to forecast tropical cyclone activity.
+Historically, over the entire Australian Region, this statistical relationship has had high accuracy, i.e. has skilfully predicted total tropical cyclone activity.
 However, across the sub-regions this relationship, and thus forecast skill, can vary.
-Some regions have much higher forecast skill than others.
-The Northwestern sub-region has good skill, while the Western and Eastern regions both have low skill and the Northern region has very low skill.
+The North-western sub-region has moderate to high skill, the Western region has moderate skill, and Eastern and Northern regions both have low skill.

 Australian tropical cyclone long-range forecast region bounds